Aliases for IRAK4 Gene

 GeneCards Summary for IRAK4 Gene

 IRAK4 (Interleukin 1 Receptor Associated Kinase 4) is a Protein Coding gene.
 Diseases associated with IRAK4 include Irak4 Deficiency and Invasive Pneumococcal Disease, Recurrent Isolated, 1.
-Among its related pathways are Toll-Like receptor Signaling Pathways and Toll Comparative Pathway.
+Among its related pathways are Activated TLR4 signalling and Toll Comparative Pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MIR718.

 UniProtKB/Swiss-Prot for IRAK4 Gene